Mr. Moore's Email |

 Find elements from The Odyssey (<- class PowerPoint) in O Brother, Where Art Thou?
 Fill out this Fill-in-the-Blank-Essay sheet, changing the language slightly if you'd like to make it sound less repetitive.
 Use format #2.
 Here is The Odyssey, translated by Robert Fagles, in a searchable PDF to quote directly from.
 Here is the (searchable) script of O Brother, Where Art Thou? to quote directly from.
 For a passing mark, ensure every paragraph has a quotation, and make sure to quote from both The Odyssey and O Brother, Where Art Thou? (here is your teacher singing the song from the end of the movie.)
 Your filename should start with "OBWAT." | ||

-Short Fiction #1: Follow these instructions perfectly, and submit your work to D2L, using prescribed format #3.
+Short Fiction #1: Use this planning chart before starting the assignment.
+If you have trouble with the assignment, you will be asked to submit the planing chart first.
+Follow these instructions perfectly, and submit your work to D2L, using prescribed format #3.
 Some reading choices are here...
 For a passing mark, quote from the story as directed.
 Link to "Story Machine Knobs" to help with completing assignment.
 Your filename should start with "SF1" |

 ||

-Short Fiction #2 and #3: Follow these same instructions perfectly, and submit your work to D2L, using prescribed format #3.
+Short Fiction #2: Use this planning chart before starting the assignment.
+If you have trouble with the assignment, you will be asked to submit the planing chart first.
+Follow these same instructions perfectly, and submit your work to D2L, using prescribed format #3.
 Make sure you haven't read four stories by the same author or of the same kind.
 Avoid choosing only the shortest stories.
 For a passing mark, quote from the story as directed.
-Link to "Story Machine Knobs" to help with completing assignment.Your filenames should start with "SF2" and "SF3." |
+Link to "Story Machine Knobs" to help with completing assignment.Your filename should start with "SF2." |

 ||

-The Loser Story: Follow these different instructions perfectly for the story you are going to criticize, and submit your work to D2L, using prescribed format #2.
-Make sure you have read at least three authors.
-For a passing mark, quote from each story mentioned, including the "Losing" story itself.
-Your filename should start with "TLS." |
+The Loser Story: Use this planning sheet.
+Then follow these instructions perfectly for the story you are going to criticize, and submit your work to D2L, using prescribed format #2. |

 ||